iande/mathish.com/_posts/2011-05-08-mother-functional.md

 The goal here was to show a relationship between Kolmogorov and Functional complexity measurements, so we tried to keep the components simple and manageable.
-In doing so, we were able to find a direct relationship between the two by considering a description language that, informally, is result of augmenting our host language (Ruby) with the expectations of our test suite (this is how the `adapter` was constructed.)
-Through the use of a dash of mathematics and a pinch of hand-waving, we have confirmed something that is both cool and almost painfully obvious: test suites can be described by programs, and the complexity of a test suite can be measured by those programs.
+In doing so, we were able to find a direct relationship between the two by considering a description language that, informally, is the result of augmenting our host language (Ruby) with the expectations of our test suite (this is how the `adapter` was constructed.)
+With a dash of mathematics and a pinch of hand-waving, we have shown that if Kolmogorov complexity is a meaningful measurement of a program then so to is Functional complexity modulo a test suite.

 ### A Taste of Things to Come